Advanced Nagios Plugins Collection

 - Hive / Pig => Elasticsearch / SolrCloud indexers

-- Hadoop HDFS performance debugger, native checksum extractor, file retention policy script, HDFS file stats, XML & running Hadoop cluster config differ
+- Hadoop HDFS performance debugger, native checksum extractor, HDFS file retention & snapshot retention policy scripts, HDFS file stats, XML & running Hadoop cluster config differ

 - tools for Ambari, Pig, Hive, Spark + IPython Notebook, Solr CLI